cilogon/EmailVerificationEnroller/README.md

        is not used when the Wedge is active.
     - Set the Finalization Redirect URL if desired.
     - Click the SAVE button.
+1. (OPTIONAL) Change the default warning message in the "Enter Code to Verify Your Email Address" web form page.
+Select Configuration from the left naviation column.
+1. Select Localizations.
+1. Click Add Localization.
+1. Configure the Localization.
+    - Set the Key to pl.verification\_request.verify.info
+    - Set the Language to en\_US.
+    - Enter the Text such as:
+    ```
+    DO NOT CLOSE YOUR BROWSER OR NAVIGATE AWAY FROM THIS PAGE.
+    If you have problems, please
+    <a target="_blank" href="https://identity.access-ci.org/help">Open a Help Ticket</a>.
+    ```
+    - Click the SAVE button.